saferoom-app/saferoomlinux/README.md

 # Saferoom
-Encryption extension to Evernote platform
+Encryption extension to Evernote and Onenote platforms

 # Installation
 ## Ubuntu